algolia/algoliasearch-client-scala/README.md

 ```

-**Notes:** If you are building a web application, you may be more interested in using our [JavaScript client](https://github.com/algolia/algoliasearch-client-js) to perform queries.
+**Note:** If you are building a web application, you may be more interested in using our [JavaScript client](https://github.com/algolia/algoliasearch-client-js) to perform queries.
 It brings two benefits:
   * Your users get a better response time by not going through your servers
   * It will offload unnecessary tasks from your servers